 Narrow down your scholarship search by using your unique experiences or skills as a guide.
 The more distinctive, the better. 😄

 For a small taste of what’s on offer, check these out:

-- Budding fashionistas may want to take a look at the Fashion Institute of Design and Merchandising’s National Scholarship Competition.
-Participating students are required to submit a creative project in one of seven categories for the chance to win a full year’s worth of scholarship money.
+- Budding fashionistas can join the Fashion Institute of Design and Merchandising’s National Scholarship Competition to win a full year’s worth of scholarship money. 👗

-- Avid gaming enthusiasts can even look into esports scholarships.
-These are typically offered by a university.
-For example, the University of California at Irvine offers $1,000 to $6,000 in scholarship funding to students in their League of Legends and Overwatch varsity teams.
+- Avid gaming enthusiasts can now take advantage of esports scholarships, like at the University of California at Irvine which offers $1,000 to $6,000 in scholarship funding to students in their League of Legends and Overwatch varsity teams. 🎮

 Stay Up-to-Date With Social Media